Benny121221/AssettoCorsaTelemetry/decompiled/AcSdk.Initialize().md

 { //L_0049 to L_004F
 	return 0;
 }
-catch([mscorlib]System.Exception) //This catch does nothing, I suspect this is down to how try statements are compiled to MSIL, not an explicit statement from the author
+catch([mscorlib]System.Exception)
 { //L_004F to L_005A
-	rethrow
+	this._connectionStatus = 3; // This is an enum, 3 corresponds to Error
-}
+	rethrow //There is a note in the readme about the rethrow opcode }